Logo

 SmartList toolbar - Columns

-Once you select a SmartList and click on Columns, you get the “Change Column Display window.
+Once a user selects a SmartList and clicks on Columns, they will get the "Change Column Display window.

-Ignoring the Add/Remove part for the moment, here are the things you can do in this window:
+Ignoring the Add/Remove part for the moment, here are the things a user can do in this window:

 1. Column Renaming

-Simply type over the Display Name of any column and type in what you want the display name to be.
-It’s that easy!
-Here’s what I would do if it were mine, as an example.
+Simply type over the Display Name of any column and type in a more intuitive display name if something else would help the users.
+It's that easy!
+Here's what I would do if it were mine, as an example.

-The Original Name is non-editable and will always show you the proper name if you need to reference it.
-Here’s a .gif showing how to quickly reset the columns back to that list’s default settings (both column names and what columns are there in the first place):
+The Original Name is non-editable and will always show the proper column name if it needs to be changed back.
+To quickly reset the columns back to that list's default settings, click on the Default button in the window pictured below.

 SmartList reset columns to default GIF